cockpit-project/cockpit/doc/protocol.md

 After it is sent no more messages may be sent in that direction.
 It is an error to send further messages, or send another "eof" message.

-This message is forwarded on to the cockpit-bridge.

 Command: ping
 -------------